The EFC Holds True to Its Roots

 Bruce Clemenger established the EFC's Centre for Faith and Public Life in Ottawa in 1997.

 Having served with the international relief agency Samaritan’s Purse and after returning to graduate school to study political philosophy, Clemenger joined the EFC’s social action commission in 1989.
 He came on staff in 1992 as research coordinator, then moved into working with national affairs, public policy and legal interventions.
 In 1996 he moved to Ottawa to open an office to provide a more consistent presence there, and in 2003 was named president of the EFC.
 During these years he became the primary spokesperson for the EFC in matters of law and public policy.

-The establishment of the Centre for Faith and Public Life in Ottawa, which today is led by Janet Epp Buckingham, is the fulfilment of a long-time dream for many.
+The establishment of the Centre for Faith and Public Life in Ottawa, which today is led by Janet Epp Buckingham, is the fulfilment of a long-time dream for many [UPDATE: The CFPL is now led by Julia Beazley].
 Even in the early days, says Charles Tipp, a Fellowship Baptist pastor from Niagara Falls who became the first secretary, EFC founders thought about having representation in Ottawa, much as the NAE lobbied for evangelicals in Washington.
 Harry Faught also remembers hoping for a stronger role in Ottawa back in the 1960s.

 “Since they opened the Ottawa office there’s more of a presence in government circles,” he notes, “which was something we were hoping for and working towards.”

 How does the EFC look in 2004 in view of its early goals of fellowship, cooperation and a united voice?
 “I think in many ways we continue to fill out and expand and mature those original impulses,” says Clemenger, who sees the organization as “helping to mobilize evangelicals by promoting collaboration for ministry and public witness.”